 You must have a card.

-1) Visit Dr. Cook, and be deemed appropriate by him, and:
+1) Visit Dr. Cook, and be medically assessed and approved by him, and:

 2) Complete an online application with the state of Hawaii on their official registry website.